 5. The autonomy of the local church.

-This doctrine supports the idea that the local church of baptized believers is the highest authority on earth.
-The local church is not subject to civil authorities or denominational conventions.
+This doctrine supports the idea that the local church of baptized believers is the highest ecclesiastical authority on earth.
+In matters of church polity and procedure, the local church is not subject to civil authorities or denominational conventions.
 Each local church is self-governing.
 Some Independent Baptist churches emphasize their autonomy to such an extent that they will not accept a baptism from any other church—if a new member was baptized in another church, he must be rebaptized by the Independent Baptist church for his membership to be valid.

 For the most part, Independent Baptist Churches are preaching the Word of God faithfully and hold to the essentials of the gospel.
 However, the exclusivism they foster and their tendency toward the KJV-only mentality are troublesome.
 Also, many Independent Baptist churches have fallen into the errors of landmarkism and “Baptist Bride” theology.
 So, discernment is needed before officially joining an IFB church.

 Who are the Independent Baptists, and what do they believe?

 Complete Guide to Christian Denominations: Understanding the History, Beliefs, and Differences by Ron Rhodes

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 What is the Baptist Church, and what do Baptists believe?